 In keeping with the legacy of this organization, the Arts Council Board voted unanimously in September 2001, after evaluating alternate sites for nearly a year, to try to remain at its current location.
 In 2002, with plan revisions well under way, the ACP board hired a planning consultant and drafted a strategic plan to prepare the organization for the anticipated expansion.
 In late 2002, however, approval for the plans was again denied.

 The Arts Council Board and staff spent the next year nurturing a relationship with the neighbors and garnering support for the project.
 In spring 2004, the Arts Council received approval from the Princeton Planning Board.

 In early 2005, Anne Reeves, who had served as Executive Director since the founding of the Arts Center, announced her retirement and assumed a new role as “Founding Director.”
 The Board of Trustees conducted an extensive search and hired current Executive Director, Jeff Nathanson, in May 2005.
 In summer and fall of that year, the Arts Council moved out of the Witherspoon building, setting up temporary quarters at the Princeton Junior School for Summer Arts Camp, and in October established the conTEMPORARY Arts Center in the Princeton Shopping Center and the conTEMPORARY Ceramic Studio in an industrial space in nearby Rocky Hill.
 By November, a general contractor was selected, and construction on the expansion and renovation of the Paul Robeson Center for the Arts began in January 2006.

-The ACP will commemorate its 50th anniversary in 2017 with a year-long celebration that will infuse all programming and events with the excitement of this important milestone.
+In September 2017, the ACP kicked off its 50th Anniversary with a community-wide birthday party, introducing a year-long celebration that will infuse all programming and events with the excitement of this important milestone.